The Mission of Monterey County Free Libraries is to bring ideas, inspiration, information and enjoyment to our community.

 and in Big Sur at the Post Office.

 The library system functions under the legislative direction of the Monterey County Board of Supervisors and the administrative direction of the County Administrative Officer.
 A County Librarian appointed by the County Administrative Officer heads the system.
-Monterey County Free Libraries functions legally as a less-than-countywide, dependant special district.
+Monterey County Free Libraries functions legally as a less-than-countywide, dependent special district.
 The less-than-countywide designation comes from the fact that the service area does not include the city limits of the cities of Carmel, Monterey, Pacific Grove and Salinas; all of which operate their own municipal libraries.

 Funding for the Monterey County Free Libraries comes primarily from a share of the property tax collected within its service area.
 This share is about one cent per dollar collected (as of 1996).
 Small amounts of additional funding come from the County General Fund, the State of California, from donations and from library fees and fines.